Elizabeth Loftus | The Memory Factory || Radcliffe Institute

 Insights

-• Elizabeth Loftus's research on memory distortion reveals how external information can significantly alter memories, impacting legal cases and highlighting the fallibility of eyewitness testimony.
+• Professor Elizabeth Loftus's research demonstrates how external information can alter memories, impacting legal cases significantly and emphasizing the malleability of memory recall.

 Get key ideas from YouTube videos.
 It’s free